 In 1898, he married Belle Marshall (?-?).
 They had one son, Willard Gibbs.
+He was the Returning Officer for Le Pas constituency a 1912 provincial by-election.
 He served on the Selkirk School Board, and as the President of the Selkirk Board of Trade and the Mayor of Selkirk (1922, 1926-1927).
 In 1925, he contested the federal Selkirk constituency on behalf of the Liberal party but was defeated, as he was in the 1927, 1932, and 1945 provincial general elections.
 He was a member of the Canadian and Manitoba Medical Associations, Masonic Fraternity, IOOF (Past Noble Grand), and the Presbyterian Church.

 He retired to Vancouver, British Columbia where he died on 26 April 1952.
 His body was returned to Manitoba for burial in St. Clement’s Cemetery at Mapleton.